Orthopedics Template Tool

 Material Risks and Potential Complications

-Dislocation: the ball slipping out of the socket, particularly during the first few months when tissues are healing.
+Dislocation: the ball slipping out of the socket, occurring in approximately 1 to 3 percent of cases, particularly during the first few months when tissues are healing.
 Dislocation requires manual reduction under sedation or repeat surgery.

-Deep vein thrombosis (DVT) or pulmonary embolism (PE) due to blood clots forming in the leg veins; blood thinners and compression devices are used to minimize this risk.
+Deep vein thrombosis (DVT) or pulmonary embolism (PE) due to blood clots forming in the leg veins, occurring in approximately 1 to 3 percent of cases; blood thinners and compression devices are used to minimize this risk.

-Leg length inequality: a sensation or physical difference in leg length after surgery.
+Leg length inequality: a sensation or physical difference in leg length after surgery, occurring in approximately 2 to 5 percent of cases.
 While surgeons strive to balance leg lengths, stabilization of the joint may require slight adjustments.

-Nerve injury (specifically sciatic or femoral nerve injury) causing weakness, numbness, or foot drop.
+Nerve injury (specifically sciatic or femoral nerve injury), occurring in approximately 0.5 to 1 percent of cases, causing weakness, numbness, or foot drop.

-Implant loosening, wear, or osteolysis over time, which may require revision surgery in the future.
+Implant loosening, wear, or osteolysis over time, with a revision rate of approximately 5 to 10 percent at 15 to 20 years, which may require revision surgery in the future.

 Reasonable Alternatives